-Since 2017, the Department has initiated and begun work on several projects which will enhance the foster care placement array.
+Since 2017, the Department has initiated and supported ongoing work on several projects, that will enhance the foster caregiver placement array.
 The Department has been strategic in its implementation of all aspects of the projects to ensure success at each stage.
-Approaches of the projects have addressed the needs of children in the child welfare system, and ensured appropriate and adequate use of placement options.
+Approaches of the projects have addressed the needs of children in the child welfare system, and ensured appropriate and adequate use of out-if-home caregiver options.
+As illustrated in Chart 1, DCS has reduced the net loss of licensed foster homes over the past two calendar years.
+While the closure of community licensed foster homes is still greater than the number of new homes licensed, this has reduced significantly from a net loss of 74 homes in July 2019 to only 21 in November 2020 with two months showing a net gain in number of licensed foster homes.